486 Beacon is located on the north side of Beacon, between Hereford and Massachusetts Avenue, with 484 Beacon to the east and 488 Beacon to the west.

-486 Beacon was designed by Ernest N. Boyden, architect, and built in 1892-1893 by Eugene H. Fay, builder, probably for speculative sale.
-It was one of five contiguous houses (482-484-486-488-490 Beacon).
+486 Beacon was designed by Ernest N. Boyden, architect, and built in 1892-1893 for Eugene Hamilton Fay, for speculative sale, one of five contiguous houses (482-484-486-488-490 Beacon).
 He is shown as the owner on the original building permit applications for 484-490 Beacon, all dated June 11, 1892 (the application for 482 Beacon has not been located).

 486 Beacon was not listed in the 1907 Blue Book.

 On November 28, 1906, 486 Beacon was purchased from David Percival by William Morgan Butler.
 He was a widower, his wife Minne Ford (Norton) Butler, having died in February of 1905.
 They had lived at the Hotel Touraine (southeast corner of Boylston and Tremont).